dwuu10/FinalProject_Beans/README.md

 - 4 types of beans to trade for profit, each one is affected by either humidity or temperature

-- Uses temperature and humidity data from the OpenWeatherMap API to determine bean prices
+- Uses temperature and humidity data from the OpenWeatherMap API

 - 6 different kinds of random events that further modify bean prices